Avik-Das-567/Box-Office-Analysis-Seaborn-Python/README.md

 # Analyze Box Office Data with Seaborn and Python

 This project performs **exploratory data analysis (EDA)** on the TMDB Box Office dataset using Python.
-The goal is to uncover patterns and relationships between movie metadata (such as budget, language, and textual features) and **box office revenue**.
+The goal is to uncover relationships between movie metadata (such as budget, language, and text-based features) and **box office revenue**.

 The project combines **statistical visualization**, **feature engineering**, and **text analysis** to transform raw movie data into meaningful insights.
+It highlights how financial, linguistic, and textual attributes influence movie revenue, demonstrating how data transformations reveal patterns in real-world datasets.

 ## Dataset
 **Files:**